Tattoo Equipment Evolution Part 4 featuring round shader tattoo needles – REBEL

 Note: All REBEL round shader needles are MEDIUM TAPERED.

-Tattoo needle taper types chart with medium taper highlighted, showing all REBEL liner configurations use long taper needles
+Tattoo needle taper types chart with medium taper highlighted, representing all REBEL configurations manufactured from this taper type.

 So you always know what to expect.
 In fact, this ensures consistent results in shading.